seL4/website/layout.md

 ## Feature Sections

 A feature section with heading, image, text next to the image, and a link.
 Image can be on the left or right.
-Used mainly on the landing page.
+Optionally includes an up-button to navigate to top of page.

 ### Example